FabricatorZayac/pandoctor/README.md

 ### Simplest possible static page generator

-The scientists have spent [approximately a day] in a lab perfecting the greatest static page generator known to man and now I can proudly introduce to you - Pandoctor
+The scientists (me) have spent years (approximately a day) in a lab (my room) perfecting the greatest static page generator known to man (a single makefile) and now I can proudly introduce to you - Pandoctor

 Just make a workflow like this and you will get a github page that mirrors your repo with html instead of md files!